machaao/machaao-samples/index.rst

 * Using the Send Message API, the mini app or the chat bot can respond to the person on the Partner App.

+As Darren Yau - Our lead chat bot developer puts it aptly, “If you already have a Facebook Messenger based chatbot you can seamlessly launch and expose your bot on millions of android devices within days if not hours!”

 The MessengerX Platform is FREE for developers looking to build highly engaging consumer based chatbots.

 Additional Perks for Developers
 -----------------------------------------------------------------------------
 In addition to the FREE exposure, the platform offers many re-usable features for developers such as:

-* UI Rich Messaging Support via Messaging API
+* Rich Messaging Support via Core Messaging API
-* Deep Personalization via User Tagging API
+* Deep Personalization via Tagging API
-* Deeper Engagement through Announcement API
+* Deeper Engagement via Announcement API
+* FREE Hosting for your chatbot (Subjected to Approval)
-* FREE Android + Web SDK Toolkit
+* Launch on your own website with our Android + Web SDK Toolkit
-* FREE Hosting for your RASA Bot
 * Data Capture API (Premium)
 * Headless Conversational CMS API (Premium)
 * Transaction API (Premium)